PlummersSoftwareLLC/Primes/PrimeTeX/solution_2/README.md

 methods.
 It has `shared_batteries.tex` as dependency.

 `wheel_sieve.tex` is the core library providing the Sieve object and its methods.
-It has `shared_batteries.tex` as dependency.
-It uses the "480 out of 2310" wheel.
+It also has `shared_batteries.tex` as dependency.
+It uses the "480-out-of-2310" wheel.

 `erato_primestofile.tex` is a file loading `erato_sieve.tex`, which you can run with either Knuth base `tex` or `pdftex` or `luatex` to generate files with one prime per line.
 By default it generates `listofprimes-1000000.txt`.

-`wheel_primestofile.tex` is a file loading `erato_sieve.tex`, which you can run with either Knuth base `tex` or `pdftex` or `luatex` to generate files with one prime per line.
+`wheel_primestofile.tex` is a file loading `wheel_sieve.tex`, which you can run with either Knuth base `tex` or `pdftex` or `luatex` to generate files with one prime per line using the wheel algorithm.
 By default it generates `listofprimes-1000000.txt`.

 `{erato,wheel}_primestopdf_{h,v}.tex` are to be compiled with `pdflatex` or `lualatex`.
 They either use or re-compute `listofprimes-1000000.txt` (or some